Comparing simulations of ionisation triggered star formation and observations in RCW 120: Introduction

-The nearby HII region RCW 120 is one of the most studied HII regions in the Galactic plane.
-As observed with Spitzer at $8 \;\mu\rm{m}$ \citep{Churchwell2006}, it appears to be an almost perfectly round bubble with a well defined ionization front. \citet{Zavagno2007} and \citet{Deharveng2009} have combined Spitzer and 2MASS data with observations at 870$\mu$m and 1.2mm, to analyze the star formation associated with RCW 120.
-They infer that this star formation has been triggered by the C\&C mechanism.
-Similar conclusions have been drawn for other regions, e.g. Sh 104 \citep{Deharveng2003} and RCW 79 \citep{Zavagno2006}, where the C\&C scenario is preferred due to the existence of very massive cold clumps.
-Performing radiation-magnetohydrodynamic simulations of HII regions, \citet{Arthur2011} point out that bubble structures like RCW 120 should be quite common.
-However, their simulations do not include self-gravity and therefore conclusions on shell fragmentation, clump formation and triggered star formation could not be drawn.
+The nearby H{\sc ii} region RCW 120 is one of the best studied H{\sc ii} regions in the Galactic plane.
+As observed with Spitzer at $8\,\mu\rm{m}$ \citep{Churchwell2006}, it appears to be an almost perfectly round bubble with a well defined ionization front. \citet{Zavagno2007} and \citet{Deharveng2009} have combined Spitzer and 2MASS data with observations at 870 ${\rm \mu}$m and 1.2 mm, to analyze the star formation associated with RCW 120.
+They conclude that star formation in the shell of RCW 120 has probably been triggered by a combination of triggering mechanisms. \citet{Zavagno2010} study the YSO properties with {\it Herschel} PACS and SPIRE.
+They confirm the existence of a YSO with mass $M_{_\star}\!=8\;{\rm to}\;10\,{\rm M}_\odot$ in one of the condensations, and identify a number of lower mass (0.8 to $4\,{\rm M}_\odot$) Class 0 sources within the shell.
+Massive clumps have also been found within the swept-up shells of other bubbles, e.g. Sh 104 \citep{Deharveng2003} and RCW 79 \citep{Zavagno2006}, and it has been suggested that the C\&C mechanism, which invokes the formation of massive clumps via shell fragmentation, could be at work.
+For all of these bubbles, the mass of the swept-up shell is in agreement with the expected swept-up mass \citep{Anderson2012}, as estimated using a simple model of an H{\sc ii} region expanding into a uniform-density ambient medium \citep[e.g.][]{Spitzer1978,Whitworth1994a}.

-In this paper we show that a distribution of massive clumps around an HII region can be explained without invoking the C\&C mechanism, if the HII region expands into a non-uniform medium.
-This scenario does not require a shell to be collected and then fragment.
-Indeed, we find that the C\&C mechanism is only viable if the cloud into which the HII region expands is extremely uniform, which seems very unlikely.
-Observed clumpy, shell-like structures like that seen in RCW 120 are most likely the consequence of pre-existing structures in the natal molecular cloud.